LiorHaim/cephdemos/bucket-lifecycle/README.md

 ce45d8ff-b551-46aa-868b-cf6e50ef021a.14103.1_blueflower4.jpg
 ```

-After 5 minutes, we can see that if we do the same command we can see we have no objects in the pool which means all objects are deleted:
+Objects indeed wer deleted.
+After 5 minutes, we can see that if we do the same command we can see we have no objects in the pool which means all objects were deleted:

 ```bash
 rados ls -p default.rgw.buckets.data | wc -l